 Contrary to popular belief, cats are not solitary aloof creatures.
 They are sociable and thrive on human interaction.

 Interact with your cat several times a day and give it regular exercise through play, especially if it is an indoor cat.
+Our cats have always loved wand toys and this one is their current favorite – especially the wiggly orange worm.

-Cats need mental stimulation to prevent them from becoming bored, stressed and developing behavioral problems
+Cats need mental stimulation to prevent them from becoming bored, stressed, and developing behavioral problems.

 4. Correct unwanted behavior through punishment or shouting

 Try not to lose your temper with your cat.
-None of us are saints and sometimes get exasperated.
+None of us are saints and sometimes we get exasperated.

 Never ever physically punish a cat.
 It won’t understand a smack and you could injure it.
 Or it may retaliate by lashing out.
+If a cat disturbs you at night, putting it in a crate is not the ideal solution.

 5. Only go to the vets when it is ill or in pain